-- MHC abolished the Advisor/Senior Advisor System, and established a new Senior Advisor System, in July 2018. - Former Chairmen and Presidents of MHC may be appointed as Senior Advisors for purposes of engaging in external activities, such as activities in the financial world and activities to contribute to society.
-Senior Advisors are not involved in decision-making at the management level, and MHC management does not engage in regular reporting, etc. to Senior Advisors. - Senior Advisors are appointed at the Nomination Committee, and their contract periods are renewed as necessary based on the deliberation of the status of the activities of each Senior Advisor along with the amount of their remuneration.
-However, the maximum term of office of a Senior Advisor is three years.
-(In April 2023, the maximum term was revised from six years to three years and certain transitional measures may be taken for Senior Advisors whom this change effects)
+Former Chairmen and Presidents of MHC may be appointed as Senior Advisors for purposes of engaging in external activities, such as activities in the financial world and activities to contribute to society.
+Senior Advisors are not involved in decision-making at the management level, and MHC management does not engage in regular reporting, etc. to Senior Advisors.

+- Senior Advisors are appointed at the Nomination Committee, and their contract periods are renewed annually as necessary based on the deliberation of the status of the activities of each Senior Advisor along with the amount of their remuneration.
+However, the maximum term of office is three years. - The Senior Advisor system was revised in July 2018 and April 2023.
+While certain transitional measures are taken regarding the maximum terms, etc. of Senior Advisors appointed before the revision, the current three Senior Advisors will retire at the end of March 2026.

-2. Matters on Functions of Business Execution, Auditing, Oversight, Nominating and Remuneration Decisions, etc. (Overview of Current Corporate Governance Systems)
+2. Matters on Functions of Business Execution, Auditing, Oversight, Nominating, Remuneration Decisions, etc. (Overview of Current Corporate Governance Systems)

-MHC is a company with an audit & supervisory committee, and has established a Board of Directors to be responsible for important decision-making and supervisory functions, and an Audit & Supervisory Committee to be responsible for audit and supervisory functions.
+MHC is a company with an Audit & Supervisory Committee, and has established a Board of Directors to be responsible for important decision-making and supervisory functions, and an Audit & Supervisory Committee to be responsible for audit and supervisory functions.

 In order to further enhance its corporate governance, MHC has also established a Nomination Committee and a Compensation Committee to serve as advisory bodies to designate the President & CEO and determine the remuneration, etc. of Directors.
-Further, MHC has established a Governance Committee to serve as an advisory body to the Board of Directors regarding improving the Board's effectiveness, etc., and comprises Outside Directors and Representative Director, etc.
+Further, MHC has established a Governance Committee, which consists of Outside Directors, Representative Directors, etc., to serve as an advisory body to the Board of Directors regarding the improvement of the effectiveness of the Board of Directors, etc.